 Philanthropic efforts related to our other topics.

-Emerging liberal and leftist politics and economic models, like basic income.
+Emerging political ideas and economic models, like basic income.

 We also host events, starting in San Francisco and New York.
 We are absolutely open to having events elsewhere, but currently we only have event-organizing operatives in those two cities.
 If you live elsewhere and you want to work on events with us, get in touch!